How to Set up Yuzu Emulator on PC and Android

 How to Install and Set Up Yuzu Emulator on Windows

-Step 2: Download and Install Yuzu Emulator
+Step 2: Download the Yuzu Emulator

 Yuzu emulator showing Open Yuzu Folder option and keys folder with prod.keys and title.keys

-Step 4: Add Your Game Directory
+Step 4: Set Your Game Directory

 Yuzu emulator main window showing double-click to add a new folder to the game list